This post may contain affiliate links. Read our disclosure policy here.

-This Enchilada Soup is a cozy and delicious soup you can make for dinner one night and then pack for a hot thermos lunch the next day!
+This Enchilada Soup recipe is a cozy and delicious meal you can make for dinner one night and then pack for a hot thermos lunch the next day!

 I’ll show you exactly how to pack it, so everything stays warm.

-Finishing it off with your favorite enchilada toppings such as shredded cheddar cheese, avocado, and fresh pico de gallo to make it even more fun.
+Finish it off with your favorite enchilada toppings such as shredded cheddar cheese, avocado, and fresh pico de gallo, to make it even more fun!

 Want more ideas to pack for hot school lunches?
 You’ll find them in my 101 Packed Lunches eBook.
 It’s filled with incredible lunch ideas for soups, salads, power bowls, wraps, and more!